 For children that experience sensory overload, heavy work can be a helpful strategy to try.
 We explore this further in our post – The Mystery of Heavy Work.

 The following resources also provide numerous ideas and strategies to try.

 Online SPD courses

 GriffinOT’s online course – ‘Sensory Processing: What’s the Fuss?’, explores the sensory systems, sensory responses, and strategies to help in further depth.
-In September 2018 we will be adding a specific module on ASD and sensory processing.
-You can access the course via our course page here.
+As we said above, we also give specific safety tips for using sensory strategies.
+Our goal is to help you really understand why you are using sensory strategies so you can use them correctly.
+You find out more information and access the course here.

 - For a very simple introduction and lists of ideas more specific to Sensory Processing & Autism: Building Bridges through Sensory Integration by Yack, Aquilla & Sutton (2015)